joao-frohlich/cpython/Doc/library/shutil.rst

    .. versionchanged:: 3.12
       Added the *onexc* parameter, deprecated *onerror*.

-   .. versionchanged:: 3.13
-      :func:`!rmtree` now ignores :exc:`FileNotFoundError` exceptions for all but the top-level path.
-      Exceptions other than :exc:`OSError` and subclasses of :exc:`!OSError` are now always propagated to the caller.

    .. attribute:: rmtree.avoids_symlink_attacks

       Indicates whether the current platform and implementation provides a